Bye (film)

 Bye (Adiós) is a 2019 Spanish drama film directed by Paco Cabezas, starring Mario Casas, Natalia de Molina, and Ruth Díaz.
-Shot and set in Seville.
+Bye was filmed on location in Seville.

 The film was nominated for three Goya Awards.
 It was produced by Apache Films and Adiós La Película AIE alongside La Claqueta PC, in association with Sony Pictures International Productions and with the participation of RTVE, Movistar+, ICAA, Orange and Junta de Andalucía.

+Plot

+Juan is in prison and is granted a temporary release to attend his daughter Estrella's communion.
+When he arrives in his neighbourhood, Las 3000 Viviendas in Seville, he realises the violence in the streets.
+The death of his daughter on the day of her communion uncovers a web of police corruption and drug trafficking.